 Diamond-bearing kimberlites were first recognized in rocks of cratonic North America more than 150 years ago.
 Exploration interest focused on the Slave Craton in Canada beginning in the 1970s, and the discovery of diamond-bearing kimberlites in the early 1990s set off a mineral staking rush (Krajick, 2001).
 By 2004 these deposits accounted for 15% of global diamond output by value.
-The exploration program relied on a complementary suite of geochemical and geophysical techniques, of which the magnetic technique was one.
+The exploration program relied on a complementary suite of geochemical and geophysical techniques, of which the magnetic technique was one (Reed and Witherly, 2007).
 Exploration usually proceeded from a program of indicator mineral sampling, to one of geophysical surveys in favorable regions, and finally to drilling in order to prove the deposits (Power et al., 2004).
 Airborne total magnetic field and electromagnetic surveys, and follow-up ground surveys, were the most common geophysical surveys performed (Jansen and Witherly, 2004), although sometimes gravity, ground-penetrating radar, and seismic techniques were used.
 The kimberlite host rock often exhibits a positive magnetic susceptibility contrast, and a strong remanence, compared to the surrounding country rock, commonly a high-grade metamorphic rock, or granite, in the Slave craton.
 Kimberlite pipes are often found in geographically localized groups, frequently under lakes because of differential erosion, and the remanence directions within those groups is often similar.
 Kimberlite pipes are often associated with diabase dikes (see previous section for a discussion of their magnetic signature), and are also commonly intruded along pre-existing zones of weakness (regional faults, geological contacts), many of which will have magnetic signatures.
 A completely preserved kimberlite pipe may be several hundred meters wide, and is often pipe or carrot shaped (Macnae, 1979).
 The resulting magnetic anomalies are usually circular in form (because the area is near the magnetic pole; see section 6.01.5.4.2), and data enhancement techniques are similar to those used for impact craters (see section 6.01.3.1).
-The use of the analytic signal (see section 6.01.4.6), and a pattern recognition technique (Keating and Sailac, 2004), has been shown to be of some use in identifying possible kimberlite target rocks.
+The use of the analytic signal (see section 6.01.4.6), and a pattern recognition technique (Keating and Sailhac, 2004), has been shown to be of some use in identifying possible kimberlite target rocks.

 6.01.3.6 Structural control of the Urengoy gas field